ez8801/UnityPackageTemplate/README.md

 ### Install via git URL

 To install this package, you need to edit your Unity project's `Packages/manifest.json` and add this repository as a dependency.
-You can alos specify the commit hash or tag like this:
 ``` json
 {
   "dependencies": {